 - Criminal Doppelgänger: Beliy to Troshkin

-- Chess Motifs: There is a chessboard in prison cell (!) and Sad Sack wins a few games with random guy to get civilian clothes for himself after the prison break.
+- Chess Motifs: There is a chessboard in prison cell (!) and Sad Sack wins a few games with a random guy to get civilian clothes for himself after the prison break.

-- Director Displacement: Many people think Gentlemen of Fortune was directed by Georgi Danelia (who was co-writer and art director).
+- Director Displacement: Many people think Gentlemen of Fortune was directed by Georgi Danelia (who was a co-writer and art director).

-- Even Evil Has Standards: By the end of the movie his gang decide to turn themselves in and bring Troshkin to the cops, because they think he killed elderly woman doctor.
+- Even Evil Has Standards: By the end of the movie his gang decide to turn themselves in and bring Troshkin to the cops, because they think he killed an elderly woman doctor.

 - Heel-Face Turn: After spending time with Troshkin, the crooks see the error of their ways.